-February, 2008 - A price-range filter is added to search results.
+February, 2008 - The price-range filter returns as an advanced function.
 Search capability is added to the color picker feature.

 May, 2008 - A major change is made to the search function when Etsy splits items into three major sections: Handmade Items, Vintage and Supplies.
 Description search functionality is removed from vintage and supplies sections.

 September, 2008 - Under the direction of new CTO Chad Dickerson, Etsy adds new hardware to handle search traffic and makes some elemental changes to reduce the search load.
 Some simple searches are redirected to categories.
 A limit is placed on the number of search terms, and items are now added to the search and category databases in batches rather than in "real" time.
 The minus sign is added as an alternative for NOT.

 November, 2008 - New Etsy CEO Maria Thomas announces that improving the search function is an "immediate and urgent project," and informs the Etsy community that the long standing most-recent-first search results will be replaced in 2009 by search results that are ranked by relevance.